Equiangular lines via matrix projection: Equiangular lines in R r

-In the previous proof, we used \Cref{lem_mu_lower} with $H$ being a ball of radius 1, but in order to prove \Cref{thm_bound3_r}, we will take $H$ to be a ball of some radius $q \geq 2$.
-More specifically, for all $q \in \N$ and for any graph $G$ with vertex $v \in V(G)$, we define $G(v,q)$ to be the subset of vertices for which there exists a path from $v$ of length at most $q$, i.e.\ the ball of radius $q$ centered at $v$ in $G$.
-We first recall the well-known fact that $|G(v,k)| \leq \sum_{i=0}^{k}{\Delta^i} = \frac{\Delta^{k+1} - 1}{\Delta - 1}$.
-Indeed, there can be at most $\Delta^i$ vertices at a distance of exactly $i$ from $v$.
-We will also make use of the following lemma of Jiang \cite{J19} (see also Jiang and Polyanskii \cite{JP20}) showing that for any $q \in \N$, every graph has a ball of radius $q$ whose first eigenvalue is large.
+In the previous proof, we used \Cref{lem_beta_lower} with $H$ being a ball of radius 1, but in order to prove \Cref{thm_bound3_r}, we will take $H$ to be a ball of some radius $s \geq 2$.
+More specifically, for any graph $G$ with vertex $v \in V(G)$, we define $G(v,s)$ to be the subset of vertices for which there exists a path from $v$ of length at most $s$, i.e.\ the ball of radius $s$ centered at $v$ in $G$.
+We first recall the well-known fact that $|G(v,q)| \leq \sum_{i=0}^{s}{\Delta^i} = \frac{\Delta^{s+1} - 1}{\Delta - 1}$ where $\Delta = \Delta_G$ is the maximum degree.
+Indeed, this follows because there can be at most $\Delta^i$ vertices at a distance of exactly $i$ from $v$.
+We will also make use of the following lemma of Jiang \cite{J19} (see also Jiang and Polyanskii \cite{JP20}) showing that for any $s \in \N$, every graph has a ball of radius $s$ with a large eigenvalue.

-\begin{lemma}[Jiang \cite{J19}] Let $q \in \N$ and let $G$ be a graph on $n$ vertices with average degree $\overline{d} = \overline{d}(G) \geq 1$.
+\begin{lemma}[Jiang \cite{J19}] Let $s \in \N$ and let $G$ be a graph on $n$ vertices with average degree $\overline{d} = \overline{d}(G) \geq 1$.
 Then there exists a vertex $v_0 \in V(G)$ such that

 \end{lemma}